morris/vstools/README.md

 ## [Run in browser](https://rawgit.com/morris/vstools/master/index.html)

-Runs in browsers that supports WebGL, like Chrome or Firefox.
+Runs in browsers supporting WebGL, like Chrome or Firefox.
 The viewer opens individual files obtained from a CD image which have to be extracted first from your copy of Vagrant Story.